Coated paper: Imitation parchment and vellum paper

 Imitation parchment paper and vellum paper (Note: vegetable vellum, Japanese vellum) are coated papers intended to replicate the texture and handling of parchment and vellum respectively.

 Paper vellum is usually translucent and its various sizes are often used as tracing paper, such as architectural plans.
 Its dimensions are more stable than a linen or paper sheet, which is frequently critical in the development of large scaled drawings such as blueprints.
 Paper vellum has also become extremely important in hand or chemical reproduction technology for dissemination of plan copies.
 Like a high-quality traditional vellum, paper vellum could be produced thin enough to be virtually transparent to strong light, enabling a source drawing to be used directly in the reproduction of field-used drawings.

 Others

-Printed papers commonly have a top coat of a protective polymer to seal the print, provide scuff resistance, and sometimes gloss.
-Some coatings are processed by UV curing for stability.
+In commercial printing and other graphic-arts applications, printed sheets may receive a protective overprint coating—often a water-based aqueous coating—or a UV coating (processed by UV curing for stability), to seal the print, improve rub/scuff resistance, and control surface sheen.
+Aqueous coatings are commonly offered in gloss, satin, matte, and soft-touch finishes.

 A release liner is a paper (or film) sheet used to prevent a sticky surface from adhering.
 It is coated on one or both sides with a release agent.